 CCP §32.02 Dismissal By State's Attorney states "The attorney representing the State may, by permission of the court, dismiss a criminal action at any time upon filing a written statement with the papers in the case setting out his reasons for such dismissal, which shall be incorporated in the judgment of dismissal.
 No case shall be dismissed without the consent of the presiding judge."
-Court policy requires support documentation for no-charge dismissals, signed by the judge or the Assistant District Attorney, to be scanned into Odyssey as proof of its validity.
-A sample of no-charge dismissals was tested for compliance with CCP §32.02 and court policy.
-No material discrepancies were noted.
+Court policy requires support documentation for no-charge dismissals, signed by the Judge or the Assistant District Attorney, to be scanned into Odyssey as proof of its validity.
+A sample of no-charge dismissals was tested for compliance with CCP §32.02.